rbuerki/Data-Engineering-Nanodegree/3_cassandra_data_modeling_project/README.md

 # Project: Data Modeling with Cassandra

-The goal of this very simple project ist to develop small NoSQL-DB for analyzing / answering three specific queries.
-This project starts with an ETL part and then creates a small **Cassandra keyspace (3 tables)** from a directory of csv files, containing logs on user activity and metadata on the songs in a music streaming app.
+In this very simple project a small NoSQL-DB is created to analyze / answer three specific queries.
+This project starts with an ETL part and then creates a  **Cassandra keyspace (3 tables)** from a local directory of csv files, containing logs on user activity and metadata on the songs in a music streaming app.
 (Note: The data is not included in this repository.)

+The main purpose of this exercice is to emphasize the difference between NoSQL an RDBMS.
+NoSQL does _not_ allow table JOINs, GROUP BYs, subqueries and the like.
+So you have to organize your tables carefully around specific queries that have to be formulated before you construct the DB.

 ## Build

 The project consists of one Jupyter Notebook.
-It runs with **Python 3.6** or higher and **Cassandra Database**.
+It runs with **Python 3.6** or higher and a **Cassandra Database**.

 The **database** can be installed locally or ran using Docker, which is the preferred method.